@webqit/oohtml

 Style and Script Scoping

-We often need a way to keep things like component-specific stylesheets and scripts scoped to a component.
+We often need a way to keep component-specific style sheets and scripts scoped to a component.
+This is especially crucial to "page components" in an SPA architecture.

-Here, we get the scoped attribute for doing just that:
+Here, we get a new scoped attribute that lets us do just that:

 <div>